radareorg/r2ai/README.md

 * `make install` will place a symlink in `$BINDIR/r2ai`
 * `make install-plugin` will install the native r2 plugin into your home
+* `make install-decai` will install the decai r2js decompiler plugin
+* `make install-server` will install the decai r2js decompiler plugin

 ## Running

-When running installed via r2pm you can execute it like this:
+When installed via r2pm you can execute it like this:

 ```bash
 r2pm -r r2ai